Tensor product algebras, Grassmannians and Khovanov homology

 { \bf \thetitle} \\ {\bf Ben Webster}\footnote{Supported by the NSF under Grant DMS-1151473.}\\ Department of Mathematics, University of Virginia, Charlottesville, VA \\ { \begin{quote} {\em Abstract.} We discuss a new perspective on Khovanov homology, using categorifications of tensor products.
 While in many ways more technically demanding than Khovanov's approach (and its extension by Bar-Natan), this has distinct advantage of directly connecting Khovanov homology to a categorification of $(\mathbb{C}^2)^{\otimes \ell}$, and admitting a direct generalization to other Lie algebras.

-While the construction discussed is a special case of that given in \cite{Webmerged}, this paper contains new results about the special case of $\mathfrak{sl}_2$ showing an explicit connection to Bar-Natan's approach to Khovanov homology, to the geometry of Grassmannians, and to the categorified Jones-Wenzl projectors of Cooper and Krushkal.
+While the construction discussed is a special case of that given in earlier work of the author, this paper contains new results about the case of $\mathfrak{sl}_2$ showing an explicit connection to Bar-Natan's approach to Khovanov homology, to the geometry of Grassmannians, and to the categorified Jones-Wenzl projectors of Cooper and Krushkal.
 In particular, we show that the colored Jones homology defined by our approach coincides with that of Cooper and Krushkal. \end{quote} }